 The Court, 5-4, upheld the right of individuals to own guns under the Second Amendment and found the District of Columbia’s ban on owning handguns to be unconstitutional.

-Topic 6: The structure of Massachusetts state and local government
+Topic 6.
+The structure of Massachusetts state and local government